noemiee/skeleton-model/README.md

 **`Stochastic-skeleton-model-plots.ipynb`**

 This notebook is designed specifically to reproduce the plots presented in my thesis.
-The data required for the plots is available [here](https://drive.proton.me/urls/3M5Y6MG06M#tp9fYehpfMGK)
+The data required for the plots is available on [PROTON DRIVE](https://drive.proton.me/urls/3M5Y6MG06M#tp9fYehpfMGK)
 .
 The codes and data are also available on [DIGITAL.CSIC](https://doi.org/10.20350/digitalCSIC/17017).